bruchansky/pfootprint-nlp/README.md

 The current implementation political footprints is based on the following technologies:
 - [IBM Watson natural language understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html): returns a list of keywords and entities included in a text, with for each a relevance, sentiment, and emotion score.
 - [GloVe](https://nlp.stanford.edu/projects/glove/) (Stanford University): english word vectors trained using Wikipedia (2014) and Gigaword 5 (2011).
 Using this model means that our results will be based on a 2014 snapshot of how words relate to one another.
 Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
 2014.
-GloVe: Global Vectors for Word Representation. [pdf](https://nlp.stanford.edu/pubs/glove.pdf) [bib](https://nlp.stanford.edu/pubs/glove.bib)
+GloVe: Global Vectors for Word Representation. [pdf](https://nlp.stanford.edu/pubs/glove.pdf) [bib](https://nlp.stanford.edu/pubs/glove.bib).
 - [Fasttext](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) (Facebook): alternative to GloVe useful for non-English texts.
+P. Bojanowski*, E. Grave*, A. Joulin, T. Mikolov, [Enriching Word Vectors with Subword Information](https://arxiv.org/abs/1607.04606).
 - [Tensorflow and Tensorboard](https://www.tensorflow.org/): Open-source software library for Machine Intelligence, particularly useful in our case for word embeddings visualization.
 - [Wordle](http://www.wordle.net/): free online tool to visualize cloud clouds.